-(G) Transfer credits.
+Transfer Credits

+Up to one-half of the total credits above the baccalaureate required in a doctoral program may be transferred from an accredited college or university, including The University of Akron.
+Departments and colleges may set more restrictive limits.
+All transfer credit must be at the "A" or "B" level (4.00 to 3.00) in graduate courses.
+The credits must be relevant to the student's academic program as determined by the student's academic department and fall within the ten-year limit.
+A University of Akron must receive prior approval from his or her academic department for transfer courses taken elsewhere.

+Individual course transfer of credit must fall within the ten-year time limit to complete degree requirements.
+A block transfer of credit may be requested if a student holds a prior graduate degree from an accredited college or university, including The University of Akron.
+No more than 30 semester credits may be transferred from a single master's degree.
+A block transfer of credit does not apply toward the student's ten-year time limit to complete the degree.

+A student seeking to transfer credit must have full admission and be in good standing at The University of Akron.
+Transfer credit shall not be recorded until a student has completed 12 semester credits at The University of Akron with a grade-point average of 3.00 or better.
+Transfer credits from other institutions shall not be computed as part of a student's University of Akron grade point average.

+No more than six workshop credits may be applied to a doctoral degree program.

+Language Requirements

-- (1) Up to fifty per cent of the total graduate credits above the baccalaureate required in a doctoral program may be transferred from an accredited college or university, including the university of Akron.
-All transfer credit must be at the "A" or "B" level in graduate courses.
-The courses must be relevant to the student's program as determined by the student's academic department and fall within the ten-year limit if beyond the master's level.
-A student already admitted to the university of Akron must receive prior approval from his or her academic department for transfer courses taken elsewhere. - (2) A student admitted with a master's degree or equivalent will have work evaluated in relation to the student's program to determine transfer credit.
-Thirty semester credits are transferable from a master's degree.
-A block transfer of credit does not apply toward the student's ten-year time limit for degree completion. - (3) A student seeking to transfer credits must have full admission and be in good standing at the university.
-Transfer credits shall not be recorded until a student has completed twelve semester credits at the university of Akron with a grade-point average of 3.00 or better. - (H) Language requirements.
-There is no university-wide foreign language requirement for the Ph.D.
-The student is required to demonstrate one of the following skills depending upon the particular program. - (1) Plan A: Reading knowledge, with the aid of a dictionary, of two approved foreign languages.
-At the discretion of the major department an average of "B" in the second year of a college-level course in a language will be accepted as evidence of proficiency in reading knowledge for that language.
-English may be considered as one of the approved foreign languages for a student whose first language is not English; and demonstrated competence in a research technique (e.g., statistics and/or computers) may be substituted for one of the two foreign languages. - (2) Plan B: Comprehensive knowledge of one approved foreign language, including reading without the aid of a dictionary and such additional requirements as the department may impose.
+There is no University-wide foreign language requirement for the doctoral degree.
+The student is required to demonstrate one of the following skills depending upon the particular program.

+• Plan A: Reading knowledge, with the aid of a dictionary, of two approved foreign languages.
+At the discretion of the major department an average of "B" in the second year of college-level courses in a language will be accepted as evidence of proficiency in reading knowledge for that language.
+English may be considered as one of the approved foreign languages for a student whose first language is not English; and demonstrated competence in research technique (e.g., statistics and/or computers) may be substituted for one of the two foreign languages.
+Under the last option, each department should define competence and publicize.

+• Plan B: Comprehensive knowledge of one approved foreign language, including reading without the aid of a dictionary and such additional requirements as the department may impose.

-(3) Plan C: In certain doctoral programs the demonstration of competence in appropriate research skills may serve as a substitute for the foreign language requirements.
+• Plan C: In certain doctoral programs the demonstration of competence in appropriate research skills may serve as a substitute for the foreign language requirements.